modin-project/modin/docs/flow/modin/data_management/factories.rst

+..
+    TODO: add links to documentation for mentioned modules.

 Factories Module Description
 """"""""""""""""""""""""""""

 Brief description
 '''''''''''''''''
 Modin has several execution backends.
 Calling any DataFrame API function will end up in some backend-specific method.
-The responsibility of dispatching high-level API calls to backend-specific function lays on :doc:`QueryCompiler </flow/modin/backends/query_compiler.rst>`, which is determined by the factory of the corresponding backend.
+The responsibility of dispatching high-level API calls to backend-specific function lays on `QueryCompiler`, which is determined by the factory of the corresponding backend.
 The mission of this module is to route IO function calls from the API level to its actual backend-specific implementations, which build `QueryCompiler` of the appropriate backend.

 Backend representation via Factories
 ''''''''''''''''''''''''''''''''''''